coodoo/xstate-examples/README.md

 If you need complex concurrency and fine-grained control of each thread, follow along `service-3-actor`

 If none of above can solve your problem, ping me, I might be of some help 😎

+## Todo

+	- Revise tests
+	- Enable `whyDidYouRender` to see if there's any unnecesary re-renders